Internet Safety For Business, Home.

-IT Cybersecurity incidents have a devastating impact on business and small home offices with an average loss in 2019 costing over $330,000 per incident according to London insurer Hiscox (who have a vested interest in selling cyber insurance).
-However, the loss of data and reputation can't be quantified.
-Which is why professional service companies are such a sweet target
+Updated April 2022: IT Cybersecurity incidents have a devastating impact on businesses and small home offices, with an average loss in 2019 costing over $330,000 per incident according to London insurer Hiscox (who has a vested interest in selling cyber insurance).
+However, the loss of data and reputation can't be measured.
+Therefore, professional service companies are such a sweet target.

-The worldwide CVOVID19 lockdown means small business owners take charge of their cyber defences being so reliant on the internet to sustain a business.
-While you may not want to dedicate time to understand the complexities of cybersecurity, the future of your business may well depend on you doing so.
+The worldwide CVOVID19 lockdown means small business owners take charge of their cyber defences, being so reliant on the internet to sustain a business.
+While you may not want to dedicate time to understanding the complexities of cybersecurity, the future of your business may well depend on you doing so.

-This guide is meant for small business owners who have any form of digital assets (this can be anything connected, even a simple business email).
-Invest a little of your time so that your business can continue to grow, innovate, and creating value for your customers.
+This guide is for small business owners who have any form of digital assets (this can be anything connected, even a simple business email).
+Invest a little of your time so that your business can continue to grow, innovate, and create value for your customers.

-With so many types of attacks that hackers can carry out, business owners should at least take note of some key tangents.
-Regardless of their main objective, any of these methods can cause harm to your business in ways that might take ages to unravel, if at all.
+With so many types of attacks that hackers can carry out, business owners should at least note some key tangents.
+Regardless of their main aim, any of these methods can cause harm to your business in ways that might take ages to unravel, if at all.

-These long-term targeted attacks are mainly intended to steal, spy or disrupt.
+These long-term targeted attacks are intended to steal, spy, or disrupt.
 Intrusion into networks may be carried out stealthily and in various stages.
-Once access is gained, attackers may not even do anything for extended periods of time – waiting for strategic moments to strike.
+Once they have access, cybercriminals might wait for a long time – waiting for strategic moments to strike.

 Phishing is a very common cybersecurity threat.
 It is the act of sending fraudulent emails that resemble legitimate ones to entice recipients to send back sensitive data.
 Phishing attacks normally aim to capture user credentials such as usernames and passwords, or even financial information.